MardomFoundation/your-priorities-app/README.md

-# This branch is working on yrpri platform for make it suitable for rtl to languages.
+# This branch is working on yrpri platform for make it suitable for rtl languages [Persian].

-...

 # Your Priorities Version 7